Here are the headlines for the Tuesday edition - NewsBreak

 Clinton Daily News

-Read the Clinton Daily News in print, online at www.clintondailynews.com or download the app.
+- Obituary and notice of death for Mary Lou Clift, Debbie Nicholson, and Amanda Veal.
+State, local, national news, sports, and more.
+Read the Clinton Daily News in print, or online at www.ClintonDailyNews.com or download the app.

 Clinton Daily News